 - Reduces cerebrospinal fluid drainage

-Another factor is that most MRIs are performed with the patient lying down.
+Another factor is that patients should lay down during MRIs.
 Such imaging will not usually show cerebrospinal fluid drainage issues.
-An upright MRI (performed with a standing or seated patient) is required.
+Therefore, an upright MRI (a patient has to be in a standing or sitting position) is necessary.

 Now that the underlying cause of Meniere’s has been identified, it is easy to see how upper cervical chiropractic can help.
-By providing a gentle and precise adjustment to the C1 and C2, the underlying problem can be reversed allowing for the proper flow of blood and cerebrospinal fluid.
+In conclusion, providing a gentle and precise adjustment to the C1 and C2 is important.
+It reverses the underlying problem, allowing for the proper flow of blood and cerebrospinal fluid.

 Custom adjustments that correct a patient’s specific misalignment provide safe and effective relief from upper cervical subluxations.
 This has led to a significant reduction in vertigo and even hearing loss associated with Meniere’s.
 To learn more, contact an upper cervical chiropractor near you.